lag47/plclub-web/posts/coq_rewriting.markdown

 In this blog post, I will introduce the technique of term <em>rewriting</em>, implemented by the `rewrite` tactic in Coq.
 Informally, rewriting is the process of replacing a term in a mathematical proposition in a way that preserves the correctness of that statement.
 For instance, equal terms can be used interchangeably in any context, and integers equivalent modulo `k` can be used interchangeable if the context cares only about their remainders when divided by `k` and not any of their other features.

-In informal mathematics rewriting is so ubiquitous that it is not really even explicitly taught.
+In informal mathematics, rewriting is so ubiquitous that it is not really even explicitly taught.
 We do it all the time without bothering to justify it.
 However, in a formal logical system like Coq, we cannot do anything without justification.
 In order to construct justifications for rewriting, we must first understand when exactly these rewrites are justified.

 Suppose, we have some relation `R : A -> A -> Prop`, two values `x y : A` such that `R x y`.
 We have some context `K`.
 Our goal is `K[x]` and we would prefer our goal to be `K[y]`.
 To do this we want to rewrite `x` into `y` under `K`.
 In order for this to be justified, we need to know that as long as we know `R x y`, we also know that `K[y]` implies `K[x]`.
 To introduce some other vocabularly, to say `R` is proper with respect to `K` is the same as the previous sentence.